OneBusAway/onebusaway-android/DESTINATION_REMINDERS.md

 ***GPS Logging***

-When the BuildConfig "TAD_GPS_LOGGING" flag is set to true, the NavigationService will log all coordinates it receives during the trip and 30 seconds after the trip has ended.
-The log file is a CSV file written to the "TADLog" folder on your external storage root directory.
+When the BuildConfig "NAV_GPS_LOGGING" flag is set to true, the NavigationService will log all coordinates it receives during the trip and 30 seconds after the trip has ended.
+The log file is a CSV file written to the "ObaNavLog" folder on your external storage root directory.
 The filename format is <TestID>-<Date/time of test>.csv.
 For example, "1-Thu, Aug 25 2016, 04:20 PM.csv".
 The first line of the file includes the following information in the same order is going to be
 presented: The trip ID, the destination Stop ID, the latitude of the destination, the longitude